SupplyChainSimulation/SupplyNetPy/docs/example-newvendor.md

 ![alt text](img_newsvendor_Q.png)

 ## Takeway

 This example demonstrated how to solve the newsvendor problem using simulation-based approaches using SupplyNetPy library.
-By simulating different order quantities and evaluating the resulting profits, you can visualize and confirm the optimal order quantity that maximizes expected profit.
+By simulating different order quantities and evaluating the resulting profits, we can visualize and confirm the optimal order quantity that maximizes expected profit.
 This approach can be extended to more complex inventory scenarios and demand distributions, providing valuable insights for inventory management decisions.